 Did you know that the U.S. government has invested billions of dollars into promoting electronic health records (EHRs)?
 It seems like it’s only a matter of time before all healthcare providers have to implement an EHR system.

-Considering implementing an EHR system but don’t know if the benefits outweigh the costs?
+Considering implementing an EHR for small practice but don’t know if the benefits outweigh the costs?
 We’re here to help!
 Here are the seven biggest benefits of implementing electronic health records.

 Electronic Health Records Reduce Medical Errors